-Receiving your seasonal furnace maintenance helps keep your heating system operating up to 30% more efficient and helps extend the life of the equipment.
+Scheduling your seasonal furnace maintenance helps keep your heating system running up to thirty percent more efficient and helps extend the life of the equipment.
 But things could still stop working, and when they do, you may feel like there is always something else.

 This time it’s your motor, next time it’s your pressure switch.
 Now you have to have your flame sensor replaced.